justxuewei/gee/en-phrase-kl.md

 **RC - Passage 3**

-with regard to = in regard to
+with regard to = in regard to = with respect to

 - 就...而言；关于 concerning someone or something.
   - What shall we do in regard to planning dinner?